mongodb/mongo-c-driver/README.md

 # MongoDB C Driver

-This is a very basic MongoDB c driver.
-This is an alpha release.
+This is a very basic MongoDB C driver.
+The goal is to be super strict for ultimate portability, no dependencies, and generic embeddability.

+Until the 1.0 release, this driver should be considered alpha.
+The API will be in flux until then.

 Please post tickets and improvements to [JIRA](http://jira.mongodb.org/browse/CDRIVER).

-The goal is to be super strict for ultimate portability, no dependencies, and very embeddable anywhere.

-You will need JSON-C (http://oss.metaparadigm.com/json-c/) to compile the unit tests, but it is not required for the main libraries.
+You will need JSON-C (http://oss.metaparadigm.com/json-c/) to compile all the unit tests, but it is not required for the main libraries.

+# Building

 ## Building with scons:
     scons # this will produce libbson.a and libmongoc.a